SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Related Work

 \paragraph{Subnetwork discovery.} Concretely, \algname{} aids the task of interpreting a model's predictions on specific examples, also known as \emph{debugging}~\citep{debugger}, by pruning the network layers to only those neurons and weights that are most relevant to that example.
 Thus, \algname{} may be thought of as a case of using sparsity for subnetwork discovery.
-This approach has been used in the field of Mechanistic Interpretability, where \cite{Gurnee2023FindingNI} uses sparse linear probes to find the most relevant units to a prediction. \cite{Cao2021LowComplexityPV} finds subnetworks for specific BERT tasks by masking network weights using a gradient-based approach.
-Conversely, \cite{meng2022locating} uses input corruption to trace out pathways in GPT models that are important for a specific example; however, their method is not based on pruning and is not evaluated in terms of interpretability metrics.
+This approach has been used in the field of Mechanistic Interpretability, where \citet{Gurnee2023FindingNI} used sparse linear probes to find the most relevant units to a prediction. \citet{Cao2021LowComplexityPV} finds subnetworks for specific BERT tasks by masking network weights using a gradient-based approach.
+Conversely, \citet{meng2022locating} uses input corruption to trace out pathways in GPT models that are important for a specific example and \cite{omahony2023disentangling} uses input clustering to disentangle neuron representations; however, these methods are not based on sparsity and are not evaluated in terms of interpretability metrics.

+More recently, works such as linear probing ~\cite{Belrose2023ElicitingLP, Pal2023FutureLA, Wang2022InterpretabilityIT} and activation patching ~\cite{Geiger2020NeuralNL, Kramar2024AtPAE} aimed at discovering feature representation in transformer models.
+However, these approaches are orthogonal to existing methods such as saliency maps and cannot be combined with them.
+Works such as ~\citet{cunningham2023sae, scherlis2023polysemanticity} take steps toward resolving polysemanticity in neurons by means of discovering individual features, a very promising line of work that may come to be complimentary to the work we present here.

-Additionally, some works aim to train sparse, and therefore more debuggable, networks. \cite{PartialLRP} use pre-trained transformer models to create more interpretable ones by pruning then fine-tuning, demonstrating that the network could maintain similar functionality with only a few attention heads while improving the saliency map \citep{ViT_saliencyMap_Main}.
+\paragraph{Sparsity for interpretability.} Some works aim to train sparse, and therefore more debuggable, networks. \citet{PartialLRP} use pre-trained transformer models to create more interpretable ones by pruning then fine-tuning, demonstrating that the network could maintain similar functionality with only a few attention heads while improving the saliency map \citep{ViT_saliencyMap_Main}.
 Other methods have focused on training more interpretable sparse models from scratch, removing the issues inherent in retraining.
-For instance, \cite{eXplainable} trained a sparse ViT by determining the importance of each weight for each class individually.
-Their qualitative analysis showed that their sparse model was more interpretable than dense models.
-Similarly, \cite{ModularTraining} proposed a sparse training method inspired by the brain.
-This approach allowed them to identify the modular role of individual neurons in small-scale problems.
+For instance, \citet{eXplainable} trained a sparse ViT by determining the importance of each weight for each class individually.
+Their qualitative analysis showed that their sparse model was more interpretable than dense models. \citet{ModularTraining} proposed a sparse training method inspired by the brain, which allowed them to identify the role of individual neurons in small-scale problems. {Finally, ~\citet{sparseCDMs} trained interpretable sparse linear concept discovery models}.